Deutsche Bank CEO sees strong case for merger with Commerzbank: source

 FRANKFURT (Reuters) - Christian Sewing, the chief executive of Deutsche Bank, believes there is a strong case for a merger with rival Commerzbank, according to a person with direct knowledge of his thinking.

-Sewing’s stance ahead of Thursday’s meeting of the supervisory board of Germany’s largest bank sets the stage for a showdown with unions fearing massive job cuts.
+Sewing’s stance sets the stage for a showdown with unions fearing massive job cuts and some skeptical investors.
+The supervisory boards of both banks meet on Thursday.

 Sewing sees multiple benefits of a merger, including “clear” dominance in its home market, scale, and shared technology costs, the person said.